ilinkaa/ud_query/README.md

 Here, the strongest correlations are found between verb-object and verb-auxiliary.
 Verb-object seems to correlate the most with other features, while noun-adjective is the feature that correlates the least, particularly with verb-object, like in the data observed by Courtin.

 Therefore, we can see that different elements can reflect language classification in different ways, and that the data available on UD might help investigate the general trends.

+#References

+Alzetta, C., Dell’Orletta, F., Montemagni, S., & Venturi, G. (2018, May).
+Universal dependencies and quantitative typological trends.
+A case study on word order.
+In *Proceedings of the Eleventh International Conference on Language Resources and Evaluation (LREC 2018).

+Chen, X., & Gerdes, K. (2017, September).
+Classifying languages by dependency structure.
+Typologies of delexicalized universal dependency treebanks.
+In *Proceedings of the fourth international conference on dependency linguistics (Depling 2017)*
+ (pp. 54-63).

+Courtin, M. (2018).
+Mesures de distances syntaxiques entre langues à partir de treebanks.

+Liu, H., & Xu, C. (2012).
+Quantitative typological analysis of Romance languages.
+Poznań Studies in Contemporary Linguistics, 48(4), 597-625.